 Broadly there are four ways to correct these kind of mistake:

-2. a deed of variation entered into with the freeholder
+2. a deed of variation entered into with your freeholder

-3. an application the First-Tier Property Tribunal to vary the lease.
+3. an application to the First-Tier Property Tribunal to vary your lease.

 Click here to read more about our team can help you with an application to the First Tier Property Tribunal